quiltt/quiltt-js/packages/android/README.md

 **OAuth redirect not working:**

-- Ensure your app's App Link matches the `oauthRedirectUrl`
+- Ensure your app's App Link matches the `appLauncherUrl`
 - Verify your domain's SSL certificate is valid
 - Check that the redirect URL leads back to your app
 - Test with Android's App Link verification: `adb shell pm verify-app-links --re-verify your.package.name`